 I visited Malaga, Spain a week ago and was blown away at the beauty, history and charm of the city.
 I recommend staying in historical section of Malaga.
 You can get Airbnb accommodations away from the main tourist plazas for $60-$80/night, a rental car from the airport could be as low as $30/week, cheap tours within walking distance of the city and delicious food.

-Most spaniards speak multiple languages including English but I would recommend practicing some spanish to better communicate with your waiters and waitresses.
+Most Spaniards speak multiple languages including English but I would recommend practising some Spanish to better communicate with your waiters and waitresses.

 Here’s a quick guide to how we spent our 4 day Malaga getaway.

 Start your day of with a full breakfast at Cafeteria Dulces.
 It opens around 8:00 AM for the early risers.
 Relax and drink a cup of coffee before heading to the Mercado Central Atarazanas for vacation snacks and cooking supplies if you feel up to cooking.